The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-Although this form of matrix valued symbols $H$ and $A$ is useful to obtain the semi-classical limit as $M\to\infty$, matrix valued symbols introduce a complication: the important property in Lemma \ref{class_reduct} that the commutator with respect to the conservation observables reduce to the quantization of the Poisson bracket does not hold for matrix valued symbols, since these matrices do not commute in general unless the symbols are diagonal.
-A main tool to determine the classical limit is therefore to diagonalize $H$ and the observables $A_{\tau}$ in the conservation laws, based on the composition operator $\#$ as follows.
+which differs from \eqref{weyl_def_1M} by the scaling $M^{1/2}$.
+Although this form of matrix valued symbols $H$ and $A$ is useful to obtain the classical limit as $M\to\infty$, matrix valued symbols introduce a complication: the important property in Lemma~\ref{class_reduct} that the commutator with respect to the conservation observables reduces to the quantization of the Poisson bracket does not hold for matrix valued symbols, since these matrices do not commute in general, unless the symbols are diagonal.
+A main tool to determine the classical limit is therefore to diagonalize $H$ and the observables $A_{\tau}$ in the conservation laws, based on the composition operator $\#$, as follows.

 The symbol $C$ for the product of two Weyl operators $\hat A\hat B=\hat C$ is determined by